ucycg/astropix-fw/README.md

 # astropix-fw
-Unified firmware for AstroPix V2,V3, ...
+Unified firmware for AstroPix V2,V3, ... as well as special configuration for single ended asic config or the [telescope setup](https://github.com/nic-str/astropix-telescope).

 1. **Source vivado environment**